Our Story

 First Act of Community

-Fords residents rally to support the Overstreet family and 8-year-old Brooke's battle with brain cancer.
-The foundation's mission crystallizes.
+Fords residents rally for the Overstreet family and 8-year-old Brooke.

 2004

-The Westchase Charitable Foundation is formally established as a non-profit, launching the annual Westchase Cup Golf Tournament.
+WCF formally established, launching the annual Westchase Cup Golf Tournament.

 2005

-Dan O'Brien launches what becomes Westchase's most beloved holiday tradition — Santa riding through neighborhoods on a vintage fire truck.
+Dan O’Brien launches Westchase’s most beloved holiday tradition.

 2010

-The foundation's signature gala event debuts, celebrating women leaders while raising transformative funds for families in crisis.
+The foundation’s signature gala debuts, celebrating women leaders.

 2013